 This is why it is extremely important to stay disciplined and not indulge too much in excessive spending in good years, simply because such good years are not sustainable.
 In fact, the so-called wealth effect, although good for the economy, can be dangerous for the less disciplined individuals.
 It creates the illusion that you are, or will be, richer than you thought, except that such illusion will fade away when the market humbles you again.

 It is fine to tell investors not to panic when markets correct, but this is easier said than done, particularly when this was not expected, or not part of the plan.
 The proper attitude should be to manage your expectations and temper your enthusiasm when markets are doing well, and to remind yourself that good years are not sustainable and will be followed by bad years.
 Then, when markets correct, you can comfortably say that this was expected, and that short-term fluctuations are fine and anticipated as part of the plan.

-Does that mean that you should sit and wait for the market to recover?
+Does that mean that, when the market tanks, you should sit and wait for it to recover?
 Not necessarily.
-A sound asset allocation requires that you consider portfolio rebalancing.
+A sound asset allocation strategy requires that you consider portfolio rebalancing.
 Unfortunately, however, many investors rebalance automatically, or blindly, without considering the long-term impact, or sometimes the long-term damage, that automatic rebalancing can do.